mmhdbw/webminal-tutorials/Lesson7.md

-title: Lesson7 - Locate file and its type

-### Lesson7 - Locate file and its type
+# Lesson 7 - Locate file and its type

 Often we need  to figure out a file type,for such task, we can use